-You can enable SSL between FlowForce Web Server and FlowForce Server, by editing the .ini files of FlowForce Web Server and FlowForce Server, respectively.
-You can find both files in the data subdirectory of the FlowForce Server Application Data directory.
+You can also change the connection details between FFW and FFS manually, by editing their respective .ini files from the data subdirectory of the FlowForce Server Application Data directory.

 Do the following in the flowforce.ini file:

-1.In the [ListenSSL] section, type values for the following parameters: ssl, active, host, port, for example:
+1.In the [ListenSSL] section, enter values for the following parameters:

 •The ssl and active parameters must be set to 1 (enabled).

-•The host must correspond to a server name (or IP address, if applicable) that matches the Common Name of the SSL certificate used by FlowForce Server.
+•The hostname must match the Common Name of the SSL certificate used by FlowForce Server.

 •The port must be other than the default 4646 port used for unencrypted connections.
 For example, you can set it to 4647, if this port is not already in use.